gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 In Cassandra, an INSERT operation is actually an "Upsert" (UPDATE or INSERT), which means columns are updated in case a row for the given primary key already exists, otherwise all columns are freshly inserted.

-First lets add the movie "The Matrix" and "Plup Fiction"
+First lets add the movie "The Matrix" and "Pulp Fiction"

 ```
 // insert "The Matrix" - 0133093